koonergurjot/Gurjots-Games/docs/OVERVIEW.md

    - `released` – release date in `YYYY-MM-DD`
    - `playUrl` – path to the game's root
 3. Ensure the JSON remains valid and each object is comma-separated.
+4. Run `npm run sync:games` to refresh `/public/games.json`.
-4. Run `npm run health` to verify the metadata.
+5. Run `npm run health` to verify the metadata.